 Like the rest of the cities of the Amalfi coast, the most magic activity is getting lost in the streets.
 Through Via S. Francesco you can see spectacular views of the vineyards and plantations.

-One of its main attractions are the Italian Villas where the nobility used to live, among them we can find:
+One of its biggest attractions are the Italian Villas where the nobility used to live, including:

 Built at the beginning of the 20th century.
 It is quite new and here the gardens are the star.
 Many even say that from their parks the most beautiful views of the entire world are appreciated.
 The entrance costs 7 euros per person.